pachacamac/busker/README.md

 **I wouldn't consider Busker to be "production ready" by any means.
 (WEBrick is not the smartest choice for production environments!
 [Read here why](http://www.madebymarket.com/blog/dev/ruby-web-benchmark-report.html))** It's something to play around and have fun with.
 I haven't made exhaustive benchmarks or in depths security checks.
 And I would love to get honest, constructive opinions (considering the design principles).

+### When should I use Busker?

+You find yourself hacking a tiny dirty little web app on your Raspberry Pi and getting annoyed by using only Webrick but not annoyed enough to setup a good Ruby environment and install Sinatra.
+Or you might have a weird fascination for single file projects that just run with minimal effort.
+Busker is your best buddy now.
+Lots of convenience and syntactic sugar for almost no cost.

 ## TODO / Ideas :bulb:

 * More tests! (especially integration tests with Capybara)